karimarttila/js-node-ts-react/README.md

 ## Frontend

+The frontend is a simple [React](https://reactjs.org/) application written using [Typescript](https://www.typescriptlang.org/).
+I use [Vite](https://vitejs.dev/) frontend development (bundling etc.).
+As a CSS utility library, I use [Tailwind](https://tailwindcss.com/).
+I also use a couple of other libraries, e.g. [Redux](https://redux.js.org/) for state management, and [React Router](https://reactrouter.com/en/main) as a frontend routing library.

+## Frontend Development

 ### Starter

 I used [akx/vite-react-ts-template](https://github.com/akx/vite-react-ts-template) for the frontend development.
 This template seemed to be a bit simpler than the other frontend starter project I listed above in chapter [Starter templates](#starter-templates).
 Install it using: